 Zero Waste in Sydney

 I mainly write about life in my adopted hometown of Sydney, Australia.
-If you live in Sydney, or are passing through, here is a list of where to shop for unpackaged food.
-If you’d like me to speak at your event, please get in touch via the contact form and I’d be happy to discuss.
+If you live in Sydney, or are passing through, here is a list of where to shop for unpackaged food as well as a community resources page.
+If you’re interested in having me speak at your event, please get in touch via the contact form.

 It was my deep appreciation for the ocean that led me toward the concept of Zero Waste.

 I grew up in Canada’s Pacific Northwest, where nature is hard to ignore as a source of food, fun and spiritual restoration.
-My summers were spent unravelling the mysteries of tide pools, catching and eating the freshest Dungeness crab, and watching pods of orcas swim so close to our little boat you could’ve touched them.
+Summers were spent unravelling the mysteries of tide pools, eating the freshest Dungeness crab, and watching pods of orcas gracefully glide by our small inflatable boat.

-While in university, I found a new reason to stick close to the shoreline: surfing.
-I learned to pop up in the cold, clean waters of Tofino, persisting in spite of a lack of natural ability, 5mm of neoprene and water so chilly it makes your brain freeze.
+At university, surfing became another reason to stick close to the shoreline.
+I learned to pop up in the pristine waters of Tofino, persisting in spite of a lack of natural ability, too many millimetres of neoprene and water so cold it makes your brain freeze.

-Through the surf community I discovered the Surfrider Foundation, got involved, and ended up chairing the Vancouver chapter for a time.
-There I was exposed to the issue of marine plastic debris.
-Our Rise Above Plastics program revolved around community education and monthly beach cleanups, but this soon didn’t go far enough for me on a personal level.
+Through the surf community I discovered the Surfrider Foundation.
+I got involved, and led the Vancouver chapter for a time.
+I learned everything I could about the issue of marine plastic debris.
+Our chapter’s Rise Above Plastics program centred around community education and monthly beach cleanups.
+Soon this didn’t go far enough for me on a personal level.

-Travels to far flung places, and exotic beaches, where single use plastic plagued the landscape, made me all the more motivated to do better.
-But what?
+Travels to far flung places and exotic beaches where single use plastic plagued the landscape made me all the more motivated to do better.
+But what more could I do?
 I’d already shunned takeaway coffee cups, bottled water, and single use grocery bags.
-I knew I needed to do more.

-Investigating a Zero Waste approach to life was a natural next step, but not an overnight transition.
-I sought out refill options around the city, became adept at making my own house cleaners and personal care, devoured books about the circular economy and persisted with my efforts to compost in a small apartment with no outdoor space.
-Gradually, most of my landfill waste became avoidable or divertable, and living low waste has become second nature.
+Pursuing this idea of Zero Waste was a natural next step, but not an overnight transition.
+I sought out refill options around the city, became adept at making my own cleaners and personal care.
+I devoured books about the circular economy and persisted with my efforts to compost in a small apartment with no outdoor space.
+Gradually, most of my landfill waste has become avoidable or divertable, and living low waste has become second nature.
 Living this way has helped save me money, slow my consumption, and find joy in simple stuff.

 ‘I’ll just do this once’, said 7 billion people.